xroi/win-auto-msg/README.md

 press KEY_A 3
 ```

-Note that in practice this command will be translated to 2 messages, a down and an up command.
+Note that in practice this command will be translated to 2 controller, a down and an up command.

 A button can also be pressed indefinitely (i.e. by only issuing a down command) by using a `*` for the duration.